Conflict of interest management on school property procurements

 Examples of commercial conflict of interest may include:

-- A project manager conducting a procurement (e.g. for design services) for which they (or their organisation) bids.
+- a project manager conducting a procurement (for example, for design services) for which they (or their organisation) bids

 All commercial conflict of interests must be declared immediately by submitting a Commercial Conflict of Interest Declaration to the Procurement Leader (for school led (5YA) projects: the relevant Ministry Property Advisor of for Ministry led projects: EIS Commercial Procurement).